MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 - **Static**: Segment that is processed only once - either upon the creation or update of any of its filter conditions.
 Such segments are especially useful for cases when properties are not expected to change over time or that are expected to be used only once.
 Example use case: Customers who attended an expo event.
 - **Dynamic**: Segment that is processed according to a recurring schedule.
 These segments are especially useful when customers attributes change over time.
 Example use case: customers who have bought products worth more than $500 in the last 3 months.
 The current dynamics segment refreshing schedule is every 12 hours.

-**How is a segment defined**
-Each segment is defined by combining various filter criteria that customer and its related data called data graph must match to qualify to be a member of the segment.
-Segment Editor provides an experience to easily define these filter criteria over the entire data graph using one or more groups.

-**What is a segment group**
-Each segment group produces a set of customers based on its filter criteria.
-Each group's filter criteria is defined by choosing a starting entity anywhere in the customer data graph and defining filter criteria as you navigate over data graph using entity relationships to end on customer master entity - to output customer records that the group filter will produce.
-Multiple filter groups can be combined using set operations - union, intersect or exclude to build complex criteria using ease of set operations.

-The example below illustrates how to build a segment that uses multiple groups to define filter criteria over different parts of the customer data graph.
-The purpose is to define a segment for customers who have placed order of more than $500 in last 90 days and had an escalated case in last 30 days so they can be followed up for satisfaction survey.
+The example below illustrates the depth of the customer 360 segmentation capability.
+Within this complex segmentation scenario, we aim to define a segment for customers who have placed order of more than $500 in last 90 days **and** had an escalated case in last 30 days so they can be followed up for satisfaction survey.
+Later we will learn how to produce such segments.

 <!--
 {final1:Example of complex segment with multiple groups}